paddle Six Zero

 What the Sapphire actually is

-The Six Zero Sapphire is the brand's control-flagship thermoformed paddle.
+The Six Zero Sapphire launched as the brand's control-flagship thermoformed paddle and, after the 2026 lineup refresh, now sits as the value-tier control option below the newer Black Opal power flagship.
 Per the Six Zero spec sheet, it pairs a 16 mm polypropylene honeycomb core with a Toray T700 raw carbon face, foam-injected perimeter walls, and a unibody thermoformed shell.
 Shape is hybrid: 16.5 in long, 7.5 in wide, with a 5.5 in handle.
 Six Zero lists the unweighted weight at 8.0 to 8.3 oz.

 Pickleball Studio's measured database puts the Sapphire's swing weight in the 111 to 113 range and twist weight near 6.4 to 6.6.
 That is a moderate, neutral profile.
 Not a head-heavy power bat, not a featherweight quickdraw.
 Spin numbers on the Studio rig land around 2150 to 2200 RPM, which is competitive but not class-leading.
 For comparison, raw-carbon faces on top performers can push past 2300.